German Cancer Research Center

 How long should I spend visiting?

-Photography policies may vary, so it’s advisable to check with the center upon arrival regarding any restrictions.
+Photography policies may vary, so it’s best to check with staff upon arrival.

 Can I buy tickets online?